depeche-io/data-on-kubernetes-yaml-is-my-dba-2025/presentation-prepare.md

 ---

+Java developers image TODO - we've persuaded the developers

+---

+CloudNativePG == Amazon RDS

+(? does  )

+---

 Summing up:

 Originally: A seasoned DBA was running on a VM with lot of scripts.
+You couldn't have a vacation.

 We've simplified it: now you can have this YAML

+developer point of view toward are we there at a managed service

+---

+But is this "full autopilot"?

+Quote the docs

+-> end goal should be fully autotunable DB"

+---

 Now under behind the scenes, you ran in dynamic environment these technologies and you probably need at least 2 SREs.